Zaheer-zk/postgres-sql/README.md

 To get started with PostgreSQL, you'll need to follow these steps:

 1. **Installation**: Install PostgreSQL on your local machine.
 You can download the installer from the [official PostgreSQL website](https://www.postgresql.org/download/).
-Alternatively, you can use Docker to run PostgreSQL in a container.
+Alternatively, you can use Docker to run PostgreSQL in a container or for online you can use neon as I have also used that I this repo

 2. **Setup**: After installing PostgreSQL, set up your database server.
 You may need to configure authentication, create users, and set up databases.